secretGeek/today-i-learned-staging/cypress/wait_for_something.md

 	cy.get('#loading').should('not.exist')

 I believe that this will wait up to 10 seconds before cypress fails and says it timed out.
-More specifically, it will wait howeverlong the `cypress.json` says, e.g.
+More specifically, it will wait however long the `cypress.json` says, e.g.

 (snippet from a custom `cypress.json` file....